-Participants are fully vested in their voluntary contributions, including any net investment gains on those contributions.
-The Company's matching and discretionary contributions fully vest at the end of two years of service.
+Participants are fully vested in their voluntary contributions, including any net investment income on those contributions.
+The Company's matching contributions fully vest at the end of two years of service.
+The Company's discretionary profit sharing contributions vest ratably over four years.